HDO-PRO/Resources-Alternatives/README.md

   <img src="https://img.shields.io/badge/license-informational-green" />
 </p>

+---

+> ⚠️ **Important Notice**
+> This repository is a **community-maintained resource index** and does not host any content.
+> Most links listed here are **unofficial, third-party, or community sources** and may change, move, or become unavailable without notice.
+> This project is intended for **informational and reference purposes only**, and availability or accuracy of external links is not guaranteed.
+> Users are strongly encouraged to use official and legal platforms whenever possible.

+---

 <p align="center">
   <b>Curated index of HDO Box / HDO PRO links, forks, and streaming alternatives.</b>
 </p>